Charlie Emig

 Charles Henry Emig (April 5, 1875 - October 2, 1975) was an American professional baseball pitcher in Major League Baseball.
 He played in one game for the Louisville Colonels of the National League in 1896.

 Early life

 Charles Henry Emig was born April 5, 1875, in Cincinnati, Ohio.
-He was the third of nine children born to manufacturing plant superintendent George Emig Sr. (1846–1904, a Bavarian immigrant who served as president of the Board of Education of Cincinnati from the Twelfth ward from 1879 to 1886 and he also served at various times on the Republican State and County Executive committees, and his Cincinnati-born wife, Mary (née Ziegler, 1851–1931).
-Little is known of Charlie's youth except that he was raised in Cincinnati, Ohio per the 1880 census) and in Bellevue, Kentucky (per the 1900 census), and attended school through the sixth grade (per the 1940 US Census).
+He was the third of nine children born to manufacturing plant superintendent George Emig Sr. (1846–1904), a Bavarian immigrant who served as president of the Board of Education of Cincinnati from the Twelfth ward from 1879 to 1886 and he also served at various times on the Republican State and County Executive committees, and his Cincinnati-born wife, Mary (née Ziegler, 1851–1931).
+Little is known of Charlie's youth except that he was raised in Cincinnati (per the 1880 census) and in Bellevue, Kentucky (per the 1900 census), and attended school through the sixth grade (per the 1940 US Census).